 This submission contains the normative text related to Resolving LB173 comments related to the Interworking category.
 This document is based on 802.11aa Draft 3.01.
 Editorial instructions are relative to the contents of 802.11aa Draft 3.01.

 6.3.26.aa9 MLME-ADDTSRESERVE.request

+TGaa Editor: Verify that ‘AP initiated TS setup’ is consistently used in the amendment.
+D3.01 has ‘AP Initiated TS setup’, ‘AP initiated TS Setup’ and other combinations.

+Insert the following figure:

+Figure 6-aa—ADDTSReserve primitives and corresponding action frames

 6.3.26.aa9.1 Function

-This primitive request is used by the HC to indicate to a non-AP STA that a TS has been setup in response to a higher layer protocol.
+This primitive is used by the SME at the AP to start the AP initiated TS setup procedure.

 6.3.26.aa9.2 Semantics of the service primitive